Semidesert Gravelly Loam (Wyoming Big Sagebrush) North

 Description

-This state includes plant communities dominated by a diverse mixture of perennial grasses, a mixture of Wyoming big sagebrush and perennial grasses, and a community dominated by Wyoming big sagebrush.
-These community phases occur depending on the time since a disturbance that kills Wyoming big sagebrush has occurred, such as fire, insects, or drought, and grazing that provides adequate duration, timing, and intensity that maintain plant vigor and health of the plant community.
-Plant communities in this state only include native species.
+The Reference State includes plant communities dominated by a diverse mixture of perennial grasses, Wyoming big sagebrush, and yellow rabbitbrush.
+These community phases occur depending on length time since a disturbance (fire, insects, drought, or over browsing) that removes Wyoming big sagebrush from the community.
+Adequate duration, timing, and intensity of grazing is required to maintain plant vigor and health of the plant community.
+Plant communities in the Reference State will consist of only native species.

 Submodel